 May 18th— Andreas Weber will present a talk titled “Aliveness as the Heart of Economics, Ecology, and Commoning” as part of the Schumacher Center’s Reinventing the Commons Program.
 Weber is a German philosopher and author of Matter and Desire.
 7:30 PM, Great Hall at Saint James Place, 352 Main Street, Great Barrington, MA.
 Admission is free.

 June 3rd— Mary Berry will describe the work of The Berry Center in Henry County, Kentucky.
 The Berry Center is putting Wendell Berry’s writings to work by advocating for farmers, land conserving communities, and healthy regional economies.
 The talk will take place at 7:30 PM at Great Hall at Saint James Place, 352 Main Street, Great Barrington, MA.
 Admission is free.
-More information will be posted in the coming weeks on our website.

 Join the Team!